benber86/analytics_proposal/README.md

 ### 4. Interface with Curve team, DAO, integrating protocols and users

 The Curve core team and other teams within the DAO regularly gather data and produce analytics to inform decision-making processes.
 In certain instances, third-party companies or community members may be contracted or volunteer to generate specific reports and research.
-However, a significant proportion of these outputs are disseminated on disparate self-hosted domains, forgotten in git repositories, and/or left unmaintained.
-To address this issue, we propose to expand our responsibilities to include working directly with external contributors on specific tasks.
-This will ensure that their output, if deemed significant enough, can be integrated into a continuously updated and maintained dashboards on our analytics platform.
+However, a significant proportion of these outputs are disseminated on disparate self-hosted domains or third-praty platforms (Dune, Flipside...), forgotten in git repositories, and/or left unmaintained.
+To address this issue, we propose to expand our responsibilities to include working directly with external contributors to ensure that their output, if deemed significant enough, can be integrated into a continuously updated and maintained dashboards on our analytics platform.
 By adopting this approach, we will also ensure continuity in the analytics knowledge base for Curve, enabling us to provide guidance to protocols and users seeking Curve-related metrics.
-Additionally, we will be able to explain the calculation methodology, sources, and origins of the data used in these metrics.
+Additionally, we will be able to explain the calculation methodology and origins of the data used in these metrics.

 - Making a web UI for users to run in-browser pool simulations using the research team's CurveSim package
 - Work with the Curve core team and research team to provide them with the data streams and metrics they need.
 For instance: